ibm-cloud-docs/power-iaas/getting-started-PER.md

 Select **{{site.data.keyword.powerSys_notm}}** under connection to attach a virtual server instance that was created in a PER enabled workspace.
 You can also add VPC and Classic infrastructures as connection.

 The multiple connections that you add under Transit Gateway can ping each other.
-For example, if you add a {{site.data.keyword.powerSys_notm}} workspace and VPC under Transit Gateway connection, they both can access each other resource.
+For example, if you add a {{site.data.keyword.powerSys_notm}} workspace and VPC under Transit Gateway connection, they both can access each other resources.
 <!-- Check correctness -->

 Make sure that the classic infrastructure is VRF enabled before you attach it to the Transit Gateway.